Published on Oct 08, 2021

 It is your responsibility to point out your child's mistakes and teach them how to rectify their mistakes.

 For instance, if your kids fail in the exam and want to improve their marks.
 Then instead of scolding them and punishing them, tell them mistakes happen, and they can improve their mistakes.

+Don't be hard on yourself or your teens.
 When your teens stop worrying about making mistakes, they can easily take opportunities in their ways.
-Don’t be hard on yourself or your teens.
 Also, they will not get discouraged by their failure.

 Use Reinforcement Technique

 There is usually debate on rewarding children for their excellent performance.
 Many parents think not to reward children despite their better school performance.
-At the same time, others believe that rewarding will motivates the child to do better in the future.
+At the same time, others believe that rewarding will motivate the child to do better in the future.